Skip to main content

 • Is there an acronym?
 (Post-Traumatic Stress Disorder - PTSD)

-• Browse the abstract, keywords, subject terms and reference list in a relevant article for additional resources and ideas.
+• Browse the abstract, keywords, subject terms, and reference list in a relevant article for additional resources and ideas.

-• Use between 2-4 concepts when searching.
+• Use between 2 and 4 concepts when searching.

 Apply Search Filters in PsycINFO